schell/renderling/DEVLOG.md

 # devlog

+## Sun June 16, 2024

+### nlnet updates

+After some back and for with @jimblandy on my second PR I've landed on a set of changes that actually produce a validating `naga::Module`!
+That means the system is producing viable code!

+What this means is that I'm actually very close to hitting the first nlnet milestone!

+With that, I've started work on the second milestone while my first set of PRs are in review, as it takes a good while to roundtrip w/ feedback.

+### raspberry pi updates

+Still getting OOM errors and I'm not sure why.
+There are a few changes I need to make to figure it out:

+- [ ] env var configurable logging in tests
+  * because we need to be able to debug where the memory is going
+- [ ] add a new test that ensures the image comparison machinery is sane
+  * because the comparisons seem pretty borked

 ## Fri June 14, 2024

+### nlnet updates

 I put up [another incremental PR for `naga`'s SPIR-V frontend](https://github.com/gfx-rs/wgpu/pull/5775) that applies atomic upgrades to types and to a lesser extent to expressions.
 It's currently awaiting